Graphmax for Text Generation: Methodology

-The softmax function is fundamentally important for many applications in machine learning.
-In particular, softmax can produce a probability distribution over multiple categories, allowing the model to predict what a digital handwritten image represents, or which is the next word out of a dictionary of words in generating a text sequence.
-The traditional softmax has its limitations in high-dimensional scenarios, such as text generation \cite{yang2018breaking}.
-To alleviate this issue, Yang et al. \shortcite{yang2018breaking} proposed a mixture softmax function to improve the expressiveness of the softmax operator.
-They replaced the single layer in the traditional softmax with an ensemble layer with more parameters.
-However, in language modeling, a word may have multiple meanings under different contexts.
-That is, one word may lead to more than one embeddings.
-Miao et al. \shortcite{miao2019kernelized} proposed a kernelized Bayesian softmax to enhance the expressiveness of softmax by considering the above setting.
+The \texttt{softmax} function is fundamentally important for many applications in machine learning.
+It produces a probability distribution across multiple categories, enabling models' prediction capability, e.g., recognizing a digital handwritten image or generating the next word in a text sequence.
+However, the traditional \texttt{softmax} has limitations when applied to high-dimensional scenarios, such as text generation \shortcite{yang2018breaking}.
+To address this issue, \citeA{yang2018breaking} proposed a mixture softmax function that improves the expressiveness of the \texttt{softmax} operator by replacing the single layer in the traditional \texttt{softmax} with an ensemble layer that has more parameters.
+In language modeling, however, a word can have multiple meanings depending on the context, which means that a single word may lead to multi-sense embeddings. \shortciteA{miao2019kernelized} proposed a kernelized Bayesian softmax function that enhances the expressiveness of the \texttt{softmax} operator by incorporating a multi-sense kernel function.
+This approach provides a more flexible and expressive framework for modeling word senses and contexts in language modeling tasks.

-Gao and Pavel \shortcite{gao2017properties} summarized and derived the properties of softmax from the view of convex analysis and monotone operator theory.
-They found that the softmax function is a monotone gradient map of the log-sum-exp function.
-With the theoretical analysis, we can understand softmax under the basic framework of machine learning.
-In text generation, softmax computes a probability distribution over words of a dictionary and yields a high-dimensional sparse vector.
-Martins and Astudillo \shortcite{martins2016softmax} proposed a sparse softmax which can return a sparse posterior distribution.
-The loss function of the sparse softmax is its analogue of the logistic loss.
-However, the existing works fail to consider the relationship among all components of the sparse vector.
+\citeA{gao2017properties} provided a comprehensive summary and analysis of the properties of the \texttt{softmax} function using the convex analysis and monotone operator theory.
+They demonstrated that the \texttt{softmax} function is a monotone gradient map of the log-sum-exp function.
+In text generation, the \texttt{softmax} function computes a probability distribution over the words in a dictionary and produces a high-dimensional sparse vector. \citeA{martins2016softmax} proposed a sparse softmax function that returns a sparse posterior distribution, where the loss function of the sparse \texttt{softmax} is analogous to the logistic loss.
+However, the existing works fail to consider the relationships among all components of the sparse vector.
+Overall, \citeA{gao2017properties} provided a valuable theoretical foundation for understanding the properties of the \texttt{softmax} function, while \citeA{martins2016softmax} offered a practical solution for handling the sparsity issue associated with \texttt{softmax} in text generation tasks.